 His call for a “dictatorship of art” comes to mind again and I end up pondering on it.
 With the term “dictatorship”, I can’t help but think of a dominant person or group.
 But if art is free, how can it dominate us?
 Sounds contradictory, or maybe not?
 Would it not be a wonderful idea to be dominated by freedom …?

 I’m in!
-ART TO THE FOREFRONT!
+POWER TO ART!